aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 **When Should I NOT use this library?**

-If you have a dataset that is fairly small or a training algorithm that is simple, and training is not anticipated to take very long (~ minutes or a few hours) then running canary training may be less efficient that simply running training on a large SageMaker Training instance.
+If you have a dataset that is fairly small or a training algorithm that is simple, and training is not anticipated to take very long (~ minutes or a few hours) then running canary training may be less efficient that simply running training on a large SageMaker Training instance. **Furthermore the canary_training library will not work if your training data is not partitioned or is partitioned into less than 10 partitions.**

+**Why did you call this library "canary" training?**
+The term "canary training" is an allusion to [canary deployment](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.canary-deployment.en.html).

-**I have other questions, comments, have a bug report or there is something else I want to communicate with the maintainer of the library**
+**I have other questions, comments, have a bug report or there is something else I want to communicate with the maintainer of the library.**

 We appreciate your comments very much!
 The easiest way to communicate regarding anything about the library is to use the Github Issues tab.
 Please bear with us if open issues take longer than expected to address or are closed.